SanCraftDev/SanCraft-Lobby/README.md

 # SanCraft-Lobby

 **The End!
-The Plugin is no longer supported!**
+The Plugin is no longer supported and is not finished!**

-The plugin of the SanCraft Network.
+The lobby plugin of the SanCraft Network.